-James “Jim” Masterson was born on September 16, 1855, in Quebec and moved with his family to Wichita, Kansas in 1871.
+James “Jim” Masterson was born in Quebec on September 16, 1855, and moved with his family to Wichita, Kansas, in 1871.
 After hunting buffalo with his brothers, he opened a saloon in Dodge City, Kansas.
 A year later, his brother Ed, who was serving as the Dodge City Marshal, was killed in the line of duty.
-Jim became the Assistant Marshal in Dodge City, Kansas in June, 1878.
-Working for Marshal Charlie Bassett, Masterson also worked with Wyatt Earp, who was serving as a Deputy Marshal.
+Jim became the Assistant Marshal in Dodge City, Kansas, in June 1878.
+While working for Marshal Charlie Bassett, Masterson also worked with Wyatt Earp, who was a Deputy Marshal.

-In November, 1879, he was promoted to Marshal when Bassett had exceeded the number of terms that he could serve.
+In November 1879, he was promoted to Marshal when Bassett exceeded the terms he could serve.
 When a new mayor was elected in Dodge, Jim lost his job.
 Ten days later, he shot a man named Al Updegraff in a gunfight and was ordered out of Dodge City.
-He then moved to Trinidad, Colorado where he served as a deputy and constable.
-By 1885, he had moved again, to Raton, New Mexico where was appointed under sheriff of Colfax County.
-Moving once again, he finally settled in Guthrie, Oklahoma, where he became the Logan County sheriff.
+He then moved to Trinidad, Colorado, where he served as a deputy and constable.
+By 1885, he had moved again to Raton, New Mexico, where he was appointed undersheriff of Colfax County.
+Moving again, he finally settled in Guthrie, Oklahoma, where he became the Logan County sheriff.
 In 1893, he became a U.S. Deputy Marshal and was involved in the Ingalls, Oklahoma shootout with the Doolin Gang.
 Masterson died of consumption on March 31, 1895.